Tigo-cmd/what-happens-when/README.rst

 specified in the ``GET`` request will either be ``HTTP/1.0`` or ``HTTP/0.9``.)

-HTTP/1.1 defines the "close" connection option for the sender to signal that the connection will be closed after completion of the response.
+HTTP/1.1 defines the "close" connection option for the sender to signal that the connection will be closed after the completion of the response.
 For example,

     Connection: close